JulieKuehl/Team-dataBase/README.md

 2. Clone the repo to your desktop

-2. Find and replace "Lima" with your favorite kind of bean and save the file.
+2. Add another verse to the song and then find and replace "Lima" with your favorite kind of bean and save the file.

 3. Push the changes back to GitHub